-Job title Medical Statistician

-Division Medical Sciences

-Department Nuffield Department of Primary Care Health Sciences

-Location Radcliffe Primary Care Building, Radcliffe Observatory Quarter, Woodstock Road, Oxford, OX2 6GG

-Grade and salary Grade 7: £36,024 - £44,263 per annum

-Hours Full time

-Contract type Fixed term for 2 years

-Reporting to Dr Milensu Shanyinde, Senior Statistician

-Vacancy reference BZ23129 - 169082
+Job title Researcher Division Medical Sciences Department Nuffield Department of Primary Care Health Sciences Location Radcliffe Primary Care Building, Radcliffe Observatory Quarter, Woodstock Road, Oxford, OX2 6GG Grade and salary Grade 7: £37,524 - £45,763 per annum (with a discretionary range to £49,850 per annum) Hours Full time (part time working may be considered with a minimum of 0.6FTE) Contract type Fixed-term for one year in the first instance, or until 31 December 2025, whichever is earliest.
+We have two posts available.
+Reporting to Professor Andrew Farmer Vacancy reference BZ24103 - 174844